backtick-se/cowait-notebook-eval/README.md

    It might take a few minutes for the cluster to download the image.
 Once the task is running, a link will be displayed.
 Open it to access the notebook.

 1. Create a new notebook called `volume.ipynb`.
 Make sure to select the Cowait kernel.

-1. Take a moment to appreciate the magic of `clientfs`

-   **TODO: How?
-Briefly explain clientfs.
-Also, this should probably not be done here.
-Maybe put it before the test?**

 1. Download some data into a pandas dataframe.
 The dataset contains every trade executed on the Bitmex cryptocurrency derivatives platform, divided into one file per day.